Aqu1bp/SSH-APP-TEST/README.md

 ### 1. Backend Setup (Docker)

-Clone the repository and navigate to the project directory:
+Clone the repository and navigate to the project directory where you've cloned it:

 ```bash
 cd project-directory